-OFFICE USE ONLY

-Date of validation event: 30 th March 2022

-Date of approval by Academic Board: 19 th May 2022

-Approved Validation Period: 5 Years

-Transitional arrangements approved (if N/A

-revalidation)

-Date and type of revision: Enter the date of any subsequent revisions

-(Detail the type of revision made and the

-implementation date)
+OFFICE USE ONLY Date of validation event: 30 th March 2022 Date of approval by Academic Board: 19 th May 2022 Approved Validation Period: 5 Years Transitional arrangements approved (if revalidation) N/A Date and type of revision: Enter the date of any subsequent revisions (Detail the type of revision made and the implementation date) February 2024 - AM0 updates related to EU directives to meet NMC requirements.
+February 2024 - AM2 adjustment from January to March intake point for Adult Nursing and Mental Health Nursing from March 2024 onwards.